Skip to Content

 These peppers are not very popular in the US, but you might find them sometimes in Farmer’s Markets.
 You can also grow them in your garden. (affiliate link)

-If you cannot find Hungarian wax peppers, banana peppers or the humble bell peppers are fine to use.
+If you cannot find Hungarian wax peppers, banana peppers or humble bell peppers are fine to use.
 My favorite ones are the red ones, and this is what I used today.
 You can also use yellow or orange bell peppers.

-A few words about paprika:
+A few words about paprika

 What you need to remember about Hungarian cuisine is that what truly defines this delicious cuisine is the skillful use of seasoning.